 What’s fun about bobbins is that they’re a very elemental shape, so I changed the circle to a block.
-As I was agonising over the size of the blocks, I took my son Huxley’s building blocks and stacked them up…”
+As I was agonizing over the size of the blocks, I took my son Huxley’s building blocks and stacked them up…”

 You can kind of picture these rooms in Edwardian times with huge palms and lots of greenery, where people sat drinking tea all day… There is something very charming about the shape of this piece.”

-On first sight the Albertine may seem simply to be a pretty and quaint rattan writing desk, but its design has a long line of interesting and overlapping influences that enrich its appeal.
+At first sight the Albertine may seem simply to be a pretty and quaint rattan writing desk, but its design has a long line of interesting and overlapping influences that enrich its appeal.
 It was initially based upon the rattan and willow furniture featured in the Ladies Tea Room in New York’s Prince George Hotel; a building designed by architect Howard Greenley in 1904.
-The hotel had a grand but cosy interior, influenced by the Beaux-Arts movement, which in turn took influences from Parisian, Neo-Classical, Renaissance and Baroque styles.
-At this time, rattan was extremely fashionable, as Eastern influences started hitting mainstream design and a taste for the exotic infiltrated the decorative arts.
-All of these influences are at play in the Albertine’s name, which has French, Dutch and Swiss origins and a jazzy and pleasingly old-fashioned feel.
+The hotel had a grand but cozy interior, influenced by the Beaux-Arts movement, which in turn took influences from Parisian, Neo-Classical, Renaissance and Baroque styles.
+At this time, rattan was extremely fashionable, as Eastern influences started hitting mainstream design and a taste for the exotic permeated the decorative arts.
+All of these influences are at play in the Albertine’s name, which has French, Dutch and Swiss origins and a pleasingly old-fashioned feel.
 To match the Albertine’s writing capabilities, it’s also named after a character from Proust’s allegorical novel of the same decade À la Recherche du Temps Perdu.
 Its crosshatch weave, plaited edge and gentle curves add to its dainty charm, with the woven detail continuing onto the finials.
 These elegant specifics are achieved through skilled hand-weaving techniques and take incredible craftsmanship due to their difficulty level.